masakifukunishi/crypto-chart/README.md

 ### ApexCharts
 ApexCharts is utilized for rendering candlestick and volume charts.

-### cron
+### node-cron
-cron is employed to regularly retrieve OHLCV data from the Cryptowatch API and store it in MongoDB.
+node-cron is employed to regularly retrieve OHLCV data from the Cryptowatch API and store it in MongoDB.

 ### Vite
 Vite is the tool used for building the frontend.